How to Prepare for the Praxis Core Math Test?

 Praxis Core FAQs:

-Here are some common questions about Praxis Core test:
+Here are some common questions about the Praxis Core test:

 What is on the Praxis Core math test?

-Praxis Core Mathematics cover the following topics: Number and Quantity (36%), Algebra and Functions (20%), Geometry (12%), Data Interpretation, Statistics and Probability (32%).
+Praxis Core Mathematics covers the following topics: Number and Quantity (36%), Algebra and Functions (20%), Geometry (12%), Data Interpretation, Statistics, and Probability (32%).

 The Praxis Core math questions are, considerably easier than the ACT / SAT math questions.

 How do I study for the math Praxis?

 Read the contents and concepts of the test well.
 Note that the more you take the practice test, the better prepared you will be for the main test.